Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Results and Discussions

-In real-robot experiments, we evaluated the proposed approach in the context of ``\textit{robot-assisted-packaging}'' scenarios, where our dual-arm robot handovers a target object to a human co-worker for packaging purposes (see Fig.~\ref{real_robot_exps}).
+In real-robot experiments, we evaluated the proposed approach in the context of ``\textit{robot-assisted-packaging}'' scenarios, where our dual-arm robot ~{hands over} a target object to a human co-worker for packaging purposes (see Fig.~\ref{real_robot_exps}).
 In this round of experiments, we randomly placed three objects on top of the table which are initially not reachable by the human user.
 The selected objects were geometrically very similar (e.g., \textit{spray}, \textit{milk\_bottle}, and \textit{glue\_bottle}), making the few-shot learning and classification task more challenging (see Fig.~\ref{real_robot_perception}).
 In these experiments, the user first taught the label of objects to the robot, and then iteratively asked the robot to hand over a specific object.
 To accomplish the task successfully, the robot must initially detect and recognize all objects correctly, then pick the target object, and deliver it to the user.
 The user finally put the object into the box.
 Note that the robot used its right arm to manipulate the target object if it was on the right side of the robot, otherwise, the robot used its left arm.
 We repeated this experiment with various sets of objects $10$ times.
 We observed that the robot was able to learn and recognize all objects correctly and deliver them to the user successfully.

-A video of these experiments is available online at: \href{https://youtu.be/nxVrQCuYGdI}{\texttt{ {https://youtu.be/nxVrQCuYGdI}}}
+{Throughout our experiments, we deliberately stopped the object tracker before executing the grasp action.
+This step is crucial, as otherwise tracker will be confused since the gripper, the robot's arm, and the object will be connected to each other after grasping and forming a large object.
+It is possible that the tracker fails if the object is entirely occluded by the robot for a brief period.
+However, once the object becomes visible again, the tracker will be able to detect it, and the robot will accurately recognize it.} A video of these experiments is available online at: \href{https://youtu.be/nxVrQCuYGdI}{\texttt{ {https://youtu.be/nxVrQCuYGdI}}}